Property taxes are local taxes used to provide services, programs and infrastructure that provide a high quality of life for High River residents

 Local officials appraise and set the value of your property, set your tax rates and collect your taxes.

-TAX NOTICES will be sent out on May 27, 2022 via mail and email.
+TAX NOTICES were sent on May 29, 2023 via mail and email.

 You can manage your payments online, including property taxes, by signing up for Citizen Self-Service.